 - unexplained weight loss

-Read on to learn more about pain in the lower left abdomen, what causes it, and when to see your doctor.
+Read on to learn more about pain in the lower left abdomen, what causes it, and when to check with your doctor.

 Diverticula are small pouches created from pressure on weak spots in the colon.
-Diverticula are common , and even more so after age 40 .
-When a pouch tears, swelling and infection can cause diverticulitis.
+Diverticula are common, and even more so

 Other symptoms include: